mosip/mosip-infra/deployment/v3/README.md

 # MOSIP Deployment V3 _(Reference Implementation)_

 ## Overview
-We provide a reference implementation of a Kubernetes based production grade deployment of MOSIP, also called **V3 deployment**.
+We provide a reference implementation of a Kubernetes based **production grade** deployment of MOSIP, also called **V3 deployment**.
 The same can be deployed as a sandbox or scaled up for a larger full-scale deployment.
 Several security features have been added over the [single click installer (V2)]().

 ![](docs/images/deployment_architecture.png)

 Ther are two Kubernetes clusters - one for [Rancher](https://www.rancher.com/) and [Keycloak](https://www.keycloak.org/)(IAM) and another for all MOSIP modules.
 Rancher is used for cluster administration and [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 MOSIP modules are installed via [Helm Charts](https://github.com/mosip/mosip-helm/tree/1.2.0).
-All modules may be installed in High Availability (HA) mode by replicating the [pods](https://kubernetes.io/docs/concepts/workloads/pods/).
+The modules may be installed in High Availability (HA) mode by replicating the [pods](https://kubernetes.io/docs/concepts/workloads/pods/).

 We provide installation instructions for both, cloud (here AWS) an on-premise (on-prem).